Josscii/WYPhotoPicker/README.md

+# WYPhotoPicker v0.5

+oh~ finally almost fixed all bugs and improved much performance.

+As always, there is still something to fix:

+1. code base is still a mess, try to write code more beautiful.
+2. find more bugs when testing
+3. prepare to publish it to cocoa pods.
+4. write down all things when implement this project.

+thinks.

 # WYPhotoPicker v0.4

 1. Token my a lot of time to try to animate from viewmode to selection mode (about two days).
 Thanks [this project](https://github.com/lincf0912/ImagePickerSheetViewController) help me find how to do it.